-Human physiology, microbiology and biochemistry must be completed within five years of beginning the program.
+Human physiology, microbiology, biochemistry and the advanced human biology course must be completed within five years of beginning the program.
 Students who have completed these courses more than five years prior to the beginning of the program must repeat the course(s).

 All applications will be reviewed and ranked according to the overall GPA and the GPA of the CASPA-designated science courses.
-Selected qualified applicants will be invited for a personal interview with representatives of the Graduate Program Admissions Committee.
+Selected qualified applicants will be invited for a personal interview with representatives of the Physician Assistant Program Admissions Committee.
 Decisions will be based on each applicant's academic achievement, health care experience, interview, essay and letters of recommendation.

-Students with foreign credentials and whose first language is not English are required to complete six credits of college-level English composition to satisfy the dual degree requirements, or successfully pass the English CLEP exam.
+Students with foreign credentials and whose first language is not English are required to complete six credits of college-level English composition to satisfy the dual degree requirements, or successfully pass the English CLEP or TOEFL exam.